mobassir94/comprehensive-bangla-tts/README.md

 # Our Contributions

-  * Collect/Scrape various important bangla-arabic or english-arabic hadith,tafsir and seerah books from the internet and translate english-arabic to bangla-arabic using powerful bangla neural machine translator. you will find our scrapper with comprehensive documentation here : https://github.com/mnansary/hadith-srcapper
+  * Collect/Scrape various important bangla-arabic or english-arabic hadith,tafsir and seerah books from the internet and translate english-arabic to bangla-arabic using powerful bangla neural machine translator. you will find our scraper with comprehensive documentation here : https://github.com/mnansary/hadith-srcapper

-  * To the best of our knowledge (from our extensive google search and research and extensive human validation) we’ve discovered that the Bangla Vits TTS (text to speech) system that we trained and used for reading various bangla tafsir / hadith is the highest performing State of the Art (SOTA) Bangla neural voice cloning system that’s ever released publicly for Bangla language for free and it beats past TTS systems like gtts,silero-tts,indic-tts by large margin in terms of quality.
+  * To the best of our knowledge (from our extensive google search and research and extensive human validation) we’ve discovered that the Bangla Vits TTS (text to speech) system that we trained and used for reading various bangla tafsir / hadith is the highest performing State of the Art (SOTA) Bangla neural voice cloning system till this date (Thursday, December 29, 2022) that’s ever released publicly for Bangla language for free and it beats past TTS systems like gtts,silero-tts,indic-tts by large margin in terms of quality.

   * First ever multilingual book reading pipeline that can read Bangla+Arabic code mixed books with ease.